LouisMazel/maz-ui/packages/vitepress-starter/docs/plugins/aos.md

 ### Without router

-You can run animations programatically with the instance
+You can run animations programatically with the composable

 ```vue
 <template>